thindil/bob/CONTRIBUTING.md

 The full description of coding style used by the project, you can find on the [Coding Standard](https://www.laeran.pl/repositories/bob/wiki?name=Coding%20Standard) page.
-There also you will find some information about the testing process of the project.
+On the page [Testing the Project](https://www.laeran.pl/repositories/bob/wiki?name=Testing%20the%20Project) you will find information how to test your code, so it will be compliant with the project standards.

 #### Code comments formatting